robwolfe1962/serverless-blog/README.md

 # serverless-blog
-An framework for building blogs without servers based on AWS services
+A framework for building blogs without servers based on AWS services